qdrant/landing_page/qdrant-landing/content/documentation/quickstart-gui.md

 ## Setup a Qdrant Cloud cluster

 1. Register for a [Cloud account](https://cloud.qdrant.io/) with your email, Google or Github credentials.
-2. Go to **Overview** and follow the onboarding intructions under **Create First Cluster**.
+2. Go to **Overview** and follow the onboarding instructions under **Create First Cluster**.
 3. When you create it, you will receive an API key.
-Copy it and prepare to paste it soon.
+You will need to copy and paste it soon.
 4. Your new cluster will be created under **Clusters**.
 Give it a few moments to provision.

 ## Access the cluster dashboard